sbernauer/breakwater/README.md

 cargo run --release --no-default-features # --features alpha,vnc to explicitly enable
 ```

+## Usage of SIMD and nightly Rust
+[Fabian Wunsch](https://github.com/fabi321) has introduced initial support for SIMD when parsing the hexadecimal color values in [#5](https://github.com/sbernauer/breakwater/pull/5).
+Thanks!
+We might be able to extend the support, parsing the decimal coordinates or blending colors using alpha using SIMD would be awesome as well.
+PRs welcome!

+As `portable_simd` is a unstable feature, we configured this project to use nightly Rust in `rust-toolchain.toml`.
+Once the feature is stable we can switch back to stable Rust.

+If the SIMD or nightly part causes any problems on your setup please reach out by [creating an Issue](https://github.com/sbernauer/breakwater/issues/new)!

 # Run in docker container
 This command will start the Pixelflut server in a docker container
 ```bash